 At Guerrilla, the Tools Team is responsible for the development and maintenance of the proprietary Decima Engine’s Editor.

 The Decima Editor is used in-house and externally by over a hundred artists and designers to develop world-class open world games.
 It's a comprehensive native desktop application encompassing a 3D and 2D world editor, asset browser, node based editors, sequencer, review tools, localization and sound design pipelines.
-You can learn more about the Decima Editor here.
+Discover more about the Decima Editor.

 - Work closely with artists and designers that use the Decima Editor